Skip to main content

 Celebrate milestones publicly

-When the team passes a major trail checkpoint, call it out in your next all-hands or a pinned Slack / Teams message.
+When the team passes a major trail checkpoint, call it out in your next all-hands, a pinned Slack / Teams message, or the in-app group chat.
 Takes 30 seconds and keeps the challenge top of mind.

 Share leaderboard screenshots weekly

-A weekly “Here's where we are on the trail” post in Slack or Teams drives way more engagement than email.
+A weekly “Here's where we are on the trail” post in Slack / Teams or the in-app group chat drives way more engagement than email.
 One screenshot is enough.

 Get an exec to participate visibly